myerfire/NBTViewer/README.md

 # NBTViewer - Fabric 1.15.6 Mod to view NBT Data of items

+**This (probably) will continue working for the proper Fabric version but is unmaintained and therefore is archived.**

 [![widget](https://inv.wtf/widget/myerfire)](https://myer.wtf/discord)

 Maintained by [Myer (also known as myerfire, MyerFire)](https://github.com/myerfire)